Armay2/Armay2/README.md

 I'm Arnaud, a french iOS developer !
 Passionate about new technologies and innovations of all kinds !

-- 🔭 I'm currently working on iPad Apps at onepoint for NISSAN Europe
+- 🔭 I'm currently working on iPad Apps at onepoint for NISSAN - AMIEO (Africa, Middle East, India, Europe and Oceania)
 - 🌱 I'm currentry leaning Clean Architecture
 - 💬 Ask me about Swift
 - 😀 Pronouns: He/him